Tuesday, August 29, 2006

 It is technically possible for every newborn to be injected with a microchip, which could then function to identify the person for the rest of his or her life.
 Such plans are secretly being discussed in the U.S. without any public airing of the privacy issues involved.
 In Sweden, Prime Minister Olof Palme gave permission in 1973 to implant prisoners, and Data Inspection's ex-Director General Jan Freese revealed that nursing-home patients were implanted in the mid-1980s.
 The technology is revealed in the 1972:47 Swedish state report, Statens Officiella Utredningar (SOU).

 Implanted human beings can be followed anywhere.
 Their brain functions can be remotely monitored by supercomputers and even altered through the changing of frequencies.
 Guinea pigs in secret experiments have included prisoners, soldiers, mental patients, handicapped children, deaf and blind people, homosexuals, single women, the elderly, school children, and any group of people considered "marginal" by the elite experimenters.
-The published experiences of
+The published experiences of prisoners in Utah State Prison, for example, are shocking to the conscience.

 Today's microchips operate by means of low-frequency radio waves that target them.
 With the help of satellites, the implanted person can be tracked anywhere on the globe.
 Such a technique was among a number tested in the Iraq war, according to Dr. Carl Sanders, who invented the intelligence-manned interface (IMI) biotic, which is injected into people.
 (Earlier during the Vietnam War, soldiers were injected with the Rambo chip, designed to increase adrenaline flow into the bloodstream.)
 The 20-billion-bit/second supercomputers at the U.S. National Security Agency (NSA) could now "see and hear" what soldiers experience in the battlefield with a Remote Monitoring System (RMS).